RRC-ACE-Outreach/TechCamp/TechCamp - Web App/0 Before You Start Demo.md

 In all - the process may take around 20 minutes:

-# Below notes were Copy-pasted from what was in the Web Dev notes:
 ### Getting our Toolkit Ready
 We will be using a browser based IDE called Goorm.
 Start by creating a user account for yourself on